 » How Much Do You Lose Selling a House As Is: Discover how much you lose selling a house for cash in New Jersey.

 Should I Sell My House As It Is in New Jersey?

 We recommend selling your house as is in New Jersey.
 This is because “fixer-upper homes” sell for less than turnkey homes.
 Moreover, 68% of millennials prefer to buy an ‘as is’ home.

 If you’re still hesitant about selling, here are some pros and cons to help you decide.

 - No Haggling Over Repairs: Water-damaged kitchen countertops, dripping faucets, or broken roofs – repairs are not your concern.
 The flipper or investor buying your New Jersey house as-is will take care of such repairs.

 - No Inspection Contingency: On average, home sellers shell out $14,000 in seller concessions related to home inspection.
 In an as-is sale, you can pre-set a discount and tell buyers you are unwilling to negotiate further.

-- Hit the Market Quickly & Close the Sale Fast: Since you save time in repairs, you can list your property directly for sale.
+- Hit the Market Quickly and Sell Fast: Since you save time in repairs, you can list your property directly for sale.
 You can close the sale relatively sooner if you find a buyer who has a mortgage preapproved for distressed properties.